Quran burnings in Sweden: Salwan Momika shot dead in Sweden after burning Quran in 2023 | IceNews - Daily News

-Salwan Momika, who burnt a Quran in Sweden in 2023, which sparked protests across the country, has been shot head in an apartment just outside of Stockholm.
+Salwan Momika, who burnt the Quran in Sweden in 2023, which sparked protests across the country, has been shot head in an apartment just outside of Stockholm.

 Momika was live streaming on the social media platform TikTok, where he was shot dead during the stream in an apartment in the town Södertälje, just under 40km from Stockholm.